-10.5 Under the Transport Act 2000 Staffordshire is required to publish a Bus Strategy; the most up to date strategy is dated 2006-2011.
-The Bus Strategy contributes towards improving accessibility, reducing congestion and improving quality of life.
-It should be noted that rising costs in the bus industry have put increased pressure on the County Council's ability to replace withdrawn commercial services and extend provision.
+10.3 Bus Strategies were referenced in previous studies however these are no longer produced following amendments to the Transport Act 2000.
+The County Council continues to subsidise services however it should be noted that rising costs in the bus industry have put increased pressure on its ability to replace withdrawn commercial services and extend provision.
 Operators are tending to concentrate their commercial activities on core urban and inter-urban routes, leaving the County Council to secure services for most rural and many urban fringe areas from limited resources.